|

 Recovered Histories Exhibition

 This 17-panel A2 (42cm x 59.4 cm) exhibition looks at the Transatlantic Slave Trade, the enslavement of Africans in the Caribbean, and their fight for liberation and their emancipation.
 It focuses on the narratives of the enslaved, enslavers, abolotionists, parlimentarians, clergy, planters and rebels.
-To borrow this exhibition please contact Angelina Osborne on 020 75018937 or email
+To borrow this exhibition please contact Jeff Howarth on 020 7501 8937 or email

 Book List